SpeechBlender: Speech Augmentation Framework for Mispronunciation Data Generation: Methodology

 \subsection{Close Phoneme Pair Dictionary}

-The `close phoneme pair dictionary' is designed to randomly select a donor phoneme from a list of confused phonemes associated with the candidate phoneme.
-The dictionary is constructed using both the Speechocean762 \cite{speechocean} and L2-ARCTIC \cite{l2_arctic} training set.
+We randomly select a donor phoneme from a list of confused phonemes associated with the candidate phoneme.
+For English, the dictionary is constructed using L2-ARCTIC \cite{l2_arctic} confusing pairs matrix, and using the Speechocean762 \cite{speechocean} training set, and for Arabic, a similar dictionary was constructed using \cite{algabri2022mispronunciation} confusion pairs matrix.
 The entries are selected by analysing the confused phoneme pairs of speaker's pronunciation using ASR errors like substitution along with human annotation labels.
 Some examples of close phoneme pairs are presented in Table \ref{tab:examples_phoneme_pairs}.